Skip to main content

-Huge New York Black & White Cookies
+Huge New York Black and White Cookies Recipe

 This post may contain affiliate links.
 Read our disclosure policy

-What are Black & White Cookies?
+What Are Black & White Cookies?

 Black & White Cookies are also known as “half moon” cookies.
 They are flat round cookies where one half of the cookie is topped with chocolate frosting and the other half is vanilla.
-The texture is light and soft almost like a cake, but they are indeed cookies!These cookies are super popular in New York City!
+The texture is light and soft almost like a cake, but they are indeed cookies!
+These cookies are super popular in New York City!
 However, based on my research, it appears that these cookies were quite popular outside of New York, and they are a large part of Jewish heritage, originating from Bavaria by German immigrants.

 While I’ve never actually been to New York before, it’s definitely on my bucket list because of all the awesome food - from bagels to pizza to Levain Bakery Stuffed Cookies (I’ve got so many of those recipes in addition to the ultimate guide to those awesome massive stuffed cookies!) , the food culture just seems incredible!
 Comment below what food you love from New York!
 I go into more details how going outside can inspire you to recreate awesome dishes at home in my Making Cooking Fun!! free guide - and while I haven’t actually been to New York, watching food from there certainly inspires me, and I bet that can inspire you!

 That being said, the holiday season is in full swing, and I’m sure you want to do tons of baking!
 While I don’t make desserts too often, this is definitely the time of year where I’m most inspired!
-The reason I chose to make these cookies is because I saw the movie The Week Of recently - actually it’s been one of my favourites lately and it’s been on repeat!
+The reason I chose to make these cookies is because I saw the movie The Week Of recently - actually it’s been one of my favorites lately and it’s been on repeat!
 I love the scene where the mom is serving those huge cookies and I just knew I had to try my hand at them!
 While there are quite a few recipes for Black & White Cookies around, I knew for a fact that I wanted to make them as huge as they are in the movie!

 These Black & White Cookies are also famous from a scene in the sitcom Seinfeld and by Barack Obama, who referred to these as “unity cookies” back in 2008 as a metaphor for race relations.

-Why This Black & White Cookie Recipe works!
+Why This Black & White Cookie Recipe Works!

 • Great frosting: This recipe will show how to make the perfect black & white frosting!